cgr-bid-columbia/.github/profile/README.md

 - Adding short comments before a codeblock and _complicated_ lines of code
 - Avoiding long statements.
 As a rule of thumb, a codeline should be shorter than the screen width (unless you use an ultrawide screen)
 - Using variable, function, classes and object names that reflect what they represent

----
-**Note:** While this README may be public, the guides regarding each project repos (as well as those repos) can only be seen by organization members.